- Define cognitive development.

 - Describe what cognitive development looks like during the infant and toddler years.

-- Identify steps you can take to support cognitive development.
+- Identify ways you can support cognitive development.

 - Reading and following the recipe for a new meal